 19. Offer a scavenger hunt.

 Make Small Business Saturday and adventure.
-Cities from Anchorage, Alaska to Fruita, Colorado are offering scavenger hunts this year -- getting people to celebrate their towns and do some shopping in the process.
+Cities from Anchorage, Alaska to Fruita, Colorado offered scavenger hunts last year -- getting people to celebrate their towns and do some shopping in the process.
 A scavenger hunt can incentivize customers to explore their towns -- and discover stores like yours.
-AMEX offers a free template for this to get you started.

 20. Become a holiday tradition.

 Combine Small Business Saturday with other festive events going on in your city.
-Boulder, Colorado is holding an ice sculpture demonstrations and visits with Santa during Small Business Saturday.
+This year, Boulder, Colorado will host carolers and offer rides on a Snowflake Express kiddie train as well as visits with Santa during Small Business Saturday.
+Other cities have offered ice carving demonstrations and craft workshops, too.
 Working your way into families’ traditions ensures customers return again and again for memories -- and likely some shopping along the way.

 21. Think beyond Saturday.

 Although it’s important to utilize Small Business Saturday to boost sales and drive traffic -- but your thinking should go beyond this day of shopping.
-Stores in Alexandria Virginia plan to offer random acts of holiday cheer, a series of deals that are available throughout the holiday season, past Nov.
-26.
+Stores in Alexandria Virginia last offered random acts of holiday cheer, a series of deals that are available throughout the holiday season.

 After the holiday season has ended, take stock of what worked and what didn’t.
 Chances are, many of these strategies can be repurposed beyond the holiday season, allowing you to strengthen the relationships you created with customers and partners all year long.